Recovering Fragments Of A File Is Called ____.

 File carving relies on identifying patterns within files, specifically:

 • File Headers: A sequence of bytes at the beginning of a file that identifies the file type.
-For example, a JPEG file starts with the bytes FF D8 FF E0.
+As an example, a JPEG file starts with the bytes FF D8 FF E0.

 • File Footers: A sequence of bytes at the end of a file that marks the end of the file.
-For example, a JPEG file ends with the bytes FF D9.
+Here's one way to look at it: a JPEG file ends with the bytes FF D9.

 • File Structure: Knowledge of the internal structure of different file types helps in identifying and reassembling fragmented files.